MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pshed_pi_clear_error_status.md

 A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_pshed_plugin_registration_packet">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <a href="/windows-hardware/drivers/ddi/ntddk/nc-ntddk-pshed_pi_retrieve_error_info">RetrieveErrorInfo</a>, <a href="/windows-hardware/drivers/ddi/ntddk/nc-ntddk-pshed_pi_finalize_error_record">FinalizeErrorRecord</a>, and <i>ClearErrorStatus</i> callback functions when the plug-in calls the <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-pshedregisterplugin">PshedRegisterPlugin</a> function to register itself with the PSHED.
 The PSHED plug-in must also set the <b>PshedFAErrorInfoRetrieval</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.

 For corrected hardware error conditions, the Windows kernel calls into the PSHED to clear the error source's error status registers as the final step of processing the error.
 If a PSHED plug-in is registered to participate in error information retrieval, the PSHED calls the PSHED plug-in's <i>ClearErrorStatus</i> callback function so that the PSHED plug-in can clear any additional platform-specific error status registers.

-The PSHED calls a PSHED plug-in's <i>ClearErrorStatus</i> callback function at IRQL <= HIGH_LEVEL.
-The exact IRQL at which this callback function is called depends on the specific type of hardware error that occurred.

 ## -see-also